 If you are married nonresident alien, but your spouse is not a U.S. citizen or residents, you must use the Tax Table column or the Tax Rate Schedule for married filing separate returns when determining the tax on income effectively connected with a U.S. trade or business.
 You normally cannot use the Tax Table column or the Tax Rate Schedule for single individuals.

 If you are a nonresident alien, you cannot claim the standard deduction.
 However, students and business apprentices from India may be eligible to claim the standard deduction under Article 21 of the U.S.A.-India Income Tax Treaty.
 Refer to Publication 519, U.S. Tax Guide for Aliens and to Revenue Procedure 93-20 for more information.

 You can claim deductions to figure your effectively connected taxable income (shown on page 1 of Form 1040NR).
 You generally cannot claim deductions related to income that is not connected with your U.S. business activities (shown on page 4 of Form 1040NR).
-Except for personal exemptions, and certain itemized deductions, you can claim deductions only to the extent they are connected with your effectively connected income.
+Except for certain itemized deductions, you can claim deductions only to the extent they are connected with your effectively connected income.

 Nonresident aliens can deduct certain itemized deductions if they receive income effectively connected with their U.S. trade or business.
 These deductions include: